Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 ### Barovian Witch

 The mad women and men known as [[5.
 Mechanics/Bestiary/Humanoid/Barovian Witch (COS).md\|Barovian witches]] forge pacts with Strahd and the Dark Powers of Ravenloft in exchange for magic and longevity.
 They prefer to live in the shadows and can see in the dark.
-When traveling in the open, they use alter self spells to assume less conspicuous forms.
+When traveling in the open, they use [[5.
+Mechanics/Spells/Alter Self.md\|alter self]] spells to assume less conspicuous forms.
 They also use these spells to grow long, sharp claws with which they can attack.

 #### Brothers and Sisters of Strahd